 All rights reserved.

-•By the end the woodblock has been reduced so that only the last details remain and that particular print cannot be produced again.
+By the end the woodblock has been reduced so that only the last details remain on the block and that particular print cannot be produced again.

-ink the roller (a brayer) and then roll the ink onto the block.
+I place the ink onto a piece of glass, spread the ink with a roller (a brayer) and then roll the ink onto the block.

-The same block is used over and over, gradually carving it away as new images take shape and new colors are printed.
+The same block is used over and over, alternately carving ad printing, gradually carving it away as new images take shape and new colors are printed.

 Many copies are made of each image and dried on my rack, before the next image and color is added.